 One diamond cartel, De Beers, has artificially increased the price of diamonds for decades.
 A 1940s advertising campaign launched the idea that diamonds are an expression of love.
 This notion has endured since with the popular phrase that “a diamond is forever”, encouraging young men and women to view diamonds as an integral part of any romantic courtship.

 We are not saying diamonds are not beautiful.
 We just want consumers to know what they’re paying for and make a thoughtful decision rather than blindly accepting the inflated value.
-Thus, if you’re not buying diamonds as a status symbol or because you are rich that you don’t care about the price, we would highly recommend that you go with Cubic Zirconia, which is colorless and has excellent clarity, or other cheaper gemstones.
-Though diamonds are more durable and last longer, we certainly don’t think that should justify the expensive price of diamonds.
+Thus, if you’re not buying diamonds as a status symbol or because you are rich that you don’t care about the price, we would highly recommend that you go with Cubic Zirconia, which is colorless and has excellent clarity, or other cheaper gemstones such as sapphires or moissanite.
+Though diamonds are more durable and last longer, we certainly don’t think that should justify the absurdly expensive price of diamonds.

 Furthermore, the smaller the size of a diamond is, the lesser the need to buy it because most people cannot tell the difference between the two by sight alone and it becomes even harder if the size is small.